It might seem strange to you to associate the concepts ‘education center’ and ‘marketing’.

 One of the key aspects of loyalty is strengthening the bond between the school and the students and families.
 More and more schools are developing or using mobile apps to foster this communication.

-14 trends for promoting schools, universities, and educational institutes that work in 2021
+14 trends for promoting schools, universities and educational institutes

 Armed with the information obtained from the preliminary study, the school will be equipped to define its strategy, which will vary according to the type of institution it is.
 Are we creating a marketing strategy for a university or to promote a training institute?
 Is it a marketing plan for a preschool or a primary school?